hydephp/hyde/README.md

 #### Watch: Watching files for changes

 Hyde has a realtime compiler that watches your files for changes and rebuilds the site on the fly.
-> Currently all pages are rebuilt, but in a future update only the affected files will be rebuilt.
+> Currently, all pages are rebuilt, but in a future update only the affected files will be rebuilt.

 The realtime viewer also uses Browsersync which starts a local web server and automatically refreshes your pages once they are changed.